wenbinyugroup/ivabs/_sources/ivabs/install.rst.txt

 Download and Installation
 =========================

-Download **iVABS** package from the Release page (https://github.com/wenbinyugroup/ivabs/releases).
+iVABS can be dowloaded from `its Release page on github <https://github.com/wenbinyugroup/ivabs/releases>`_.
 Choose appropriate version based on your platform.
+Installer

 Windows installer
 -----------------